Pharmacologic: phosphodiesterase type 5 inhibitors

 Advise patient and family or caregivers about the signs of cardiac arrest (see above under Examination and Evaluation), and to seek immediate medical assistance if these signs develop.

-Instruct patient to notify health care professional promptly if erection lasts longer than 4 hr or if they experience a sudden decrease or loss of vision or ...
+Instruct patient to notify health care professional promptly if erection lasts longer than 4 hr or if they experience ...